iferdel/dotfiles/nvim/README.md

 - In command mode, prepending :! would allow to execute shell commands like, for example, :! ls .
 - % is a placeholder for the 'current file', so source % would run the current file.

+Key to all --> checkhealth command for plugins

 ## Tutor
 :Tutor shows a tutorial to use certain features that makes neovim usable for newcomers.
 It doesn't cover all, but enough to get a good grasp and some interesting stuff that at least I was not aware of before, for example, **In normal mode, using K over a function, call or whatever would show a description in a modal popup fashion**.